-The impairment analysis requires estimates of possible future market prices, load growth, competition and many other factors over the lives of the plants.
-The resulting \$797 million pre-tax impairment loss is highly dependent on these underlying assumptions.
-In addition, after January 10, 2004, Reliant Energy HL&P must finalize and reconcile stranded costs (as defined by the Legislation) in a filing with the Texas PUC.
-Any difference between the fair market value and the regulatory net book value of the generation assets (as defined by the Legislation) will either be refunded or collected through future transmission and distribution rates.
+The impairment test required estimates of possible future market prices, load growth, competition and many other factors over the lives of the plants.
+The resulting impairment loss is highly dependent on the assumptions underlying these estimates.
+In addition, after January 10, 2004, Reliant Energy HL&P must finalize and reconcile stranded costs (as defined by the Legislation) in a filing with the Public Utility Commission of Texas (Texas PUC).
+Any difference between the fair market value and the regulatory net book value of the generation related assets (as defined by the Legislation) will either be refunded or collected through future transmission and distribution rates.
 This final reconciliation allows alternative methods of third party valuation of the fair market value of these assets, including outright sale, stock valuations and asset exchanges.
-Because generally accepted accounting principles require the Company to estimate fair market values on a plant by plant basis in advance of the final reconciliation, the financial impacts of the Legislation with respect to stranded costs are subject to material changes.
-Factors affecting such change may include estimation risk, uncertainty of future energy prices, the passage of time during the transition period and the economic lives of the plants.
-If events occur that make the recovery of the regulatory asset associated with the generation plant impairment loss and deferred debits created from discontinuance of SFAS No. 71 pursuant to the Legislation no longer probable, the Company will write off the remaining balance of such assets as a non-cash charge against earnings.
-One of the results of discontinuing the application of SFAS No. 71 for the generation operations is the elimination of the regulatory accounting effects of excess deferred income taxes and investment tax credits related to such operations.
-The Company believes it is probable that some parties will seek to return such amounts to ratepayers and accordingly, the Company has recorded an offsetting liability.
+Because generally accepted accounting principles require the Company to estimate fair market values on a plant-by-plant basis in advance of the final reconciliation, the financial impacts of the Legislation with respect to stranded costs are subject to material changes.
+Factors affecting such changes may include estimation risk, uncertainty of future energy prices and the economic lives of the plants.
+If events occur that make the recovery of all or a portion of the regulatory asset associated with the generation plant impairment loss and deferred debits created from discontinuance of SFAS No. 71 pursuant to the Legislation no longer probable, the Company will write off the corresponding balance of such assets as a non-cash charge against earnings.

-Following are the classes of electric property, plant and equipment at cost, with associated accumulated depreciation, at June 30, 1999 (including the impairment loss discussed above) and December 31, 1998.
+Following are the classes of electric property, plant and equipment at cost, with associated accumulated depreciation at September 30, 1999 (including the impairment loss discussed above) and December 31, 1998.

-GENERATION TRANSMISSION AND DISTRIBUTION GENERAL AND INTANGIBLE CONSOLIDATED ELECTRIC PLANT IN SERVICE
+GENERATION TRANSMISSION AND NERATION DISTRIBUTION F CONSOLIDATED ELECTRIC PLANT IN SERVICE (IN MILLIONS) (111 11 1111101 ,,, September 30, 1999: Original cost \$ 9,002 \$ 4,471 \$ 951 \$14,424 Accumulated depreciation 4,878 1,265 251 6,394 Property, plant and equipment - net (1) 4,124 3,206 700 8,030

-(IN MILLI ONS)

-June 30, 1999: Original cost \$ 8,920 \$ 4,349 \$ 970 \$14,239

-4,904 1,270 210 6,384

-4,016 3,079 760 7,855

-December 31, 1998: Original cost \$ 8,843 \$ 4,196 \$ 930 \$13,969

-3,822 1,276 207 5,305

-5,021 2,920 723 8,664
+GENERATION TRANSMISSION AND DISTRIBUTION GENERAL AND INTANGIBLE CONSOLIDATED ELECTRIC PLANT IN SERVICE (IN M ILLIONS) December 31, 1998: Original cost \$ 8,843 \$ 4,196 \$ 930 \$13,969 Accumulated depreciation 3,822 1,276 207 5,305 Property, plant and equipment - net (1) 5,021 2,920 723 8,664

-(1) Includes non-utility generation facilities of \$354 million at June 30, 1999 and \$338 million at December 31, 1998 and international distribution facilities of \$25 million at June 30, 1999 and \$19 million at December 31, 1998.
+(1) Includes non-utility generation facilities of \$387 million at September 30, 1999 and \$338 million at December 31, 1998 and international distribution facilities of \$28 million at September 30, 1999 and \$19 million at December 31, 1998.